Probate And Estate Administration Assistance In Illinois

 How long does a probate proceeding take?
 How much does it cost?

-The cost and duration of probate depends on the size of the state, the nature of the estate assets, and the number of cases on the court’s calendar.
-Generally, the process can take between 9 to 18 months.
+The cost and duration of probate depend on the size of the state, the nature of the estate assets, and the number of cases on the court’s calendar.
+Generally, the process can take between 9 and 18 months.
 When the estate includes real estate that must be sold, however, the process may take longer.
 Additionally, expenses associated with probate include executor fees, attorney and court fees, surety bonds, and appraisal costs, although some of these fees and costs may be waived.

 What is a will contest?